CauldronDevelopmentLLC/oh-brother/README.md

 ```

 # What it does
-Curently the script does the following:
+Currently the script does the following:

   * Query the printer's information via the SNMP protocol.
   * Print SNMP info to screen.